mat-docs/Atlas.AutomationAPI.Examples/README.md

 - MAT.Atlas.Automation.Client
 - MAT.Atlas.Automation.Api

 If you are upgrading ATLAS 10 and plan to use the latest automation DLLs you must unregister previous registrations first.

-N.B. registration is not required to use the WCF API from C# or MATLAB.
+N.B. registration is not required to use the WCF API from C#, MATLAB or Python.

 ### Register
 - Download dscom.exe from the release page (https://github.com/dspace-group/dscom, with this library you can register assemblies and classes for COM and programmatically generate TLBs at runtime)